When agriculture meets the need for localization

 The integration that mattered the most

 xarvio being a globally available product, localization was a need from the beginning and the team developed a localization solution internally, which contained mostly static .json files.
-This solution was a working solution but was cumbersome to maintain with modifications for each language and scalability was an increasing challenge.
-This is when the team started to look out for specialized packaged solutions for localization.
+This was a working solution but was cumbersome to maintain with modifications for each language and scalability was becoming increasingly difficult to achieve.
+This is when the team started to look for specialized packaged solutions for localization.

-While exploring COTS solutions one of the main drawbacks was lack of availability of API integration. xarvio team needed the capability to be able to integrate translations into products and hence API based interface was core to off-the-shelf localization solutions.
+While exploring COTS solutions one of the main drawbacks was lack of availability of API integration. xarvio team needed the capability to be able to integrate translations into products and hence API based interface was a key requirement to off-the-shelf localization solutions.

 “Lokalise was the only solution in the market that offered what we needed – the API that made it possible for an integration into our CI pipeline.
 So, we went for it.”